ambrose83646/pipedrive-qbo-sync/replit.md

 This Node.js application integrates Pipedrive CRM with QuickBooks Online (QBO) to synchronize contact data.
 It enables users to manage CRM contacts and accounting customers from a unified interface, utilizing OAuth 2.0 for secure authentication with both services.
 The application stores user credentials in Replit's key-value database and provides Pipedrive browser extensions for direct QuickBooks connection and contact synchronization.
 It adheres to QuickBooks compliance by requiring explicit user action to connect.

 Key functionalities include:
-- **Post-Installation Setup**: A three-step process for administrators to authorize users, configure invoice preferences (field mappings), and optionally integrate ShipStation.
+- **Post-Installation Setup**: A two-step process for administrators to authorize users and configure invoice preferences (field mappings).
-- **ShipStation Integration**: Automates order fulfillment based on invoice payment terms, with encrypted credentials and background polling for payment status.
+- **ShipStation Integration**: Configured separately in the Settings page.
+Automates order fulfillment based on invoice payment terms, with encrypted credentials and background polling for payment status.

 # User Preferences